hknd23/DeepLearningCausal/README.md

 Researchers are increasingly interested to estimate causal effecs, including Conditional Average Treatment Effects (CATE)
 and Population Average Treatment Effects (PATE), from observational or experimental data using machine learning and deep learning algorithms.
-A unique advantage of the DNetCausalPATT package is that it provides a united interface for users to estimate both CATE from
+A unique advantage of the DeepLearningCausal package is that it provides a united interface for users to estimate both CATE from
 observational or experimental data as well as Population Average Treatment Effects on the Treated (PATT) from observational and experimental data with noncompliance.
-Another key benefit is that DNetCausalPATT provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
+Another key benefit of DeepLearningCausal is that it provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
 More specifically,

 - The super learner weighted ensemble includes the candidate algorithms: additive regression, gradient boosting, lasso, random forests, and neural nets.
 It combines these algorithms with a convex combination of weights based on minimizing cross-validated error.